The Norwegian Humanist Association

 We promote respect for human rights and humanist values on a national and international level.
 As a member of the International Humanist and Ethical Union (IHEU) we support the global humanist movement.

 Provider of ceremonies

-Ceremonies organized by the Norwegian Humanist Association have a distinct humanist profile, without elements that may be perceived to be religious practices.
-We want everyone who should wish so to have access to dignified and formal humanist ceremonies from cradle to grave, regardless of where they live.
+Ceremonies organized by the Norwegian Humanist Association have a distinct humanistic profile, without elements that may be perceived to be religious practices.
+We offer humanist ceremonies all over Norway, giving people access to dignified and formal ceremonies from cradle to grave, regardless of where they live.

 We provide naming ceremonies, confirmation, weddings and funerals.

 Our members form the basis of our activities.
 The larger our numbers, the stronger our voice is in the work for freedom to choose one's own life stance, human rights and humanist values.
 Society does not change by itself.